Travel Terms & Conditions 2020

 WITHDRAWAL AND TERMINATION BY THE TOUR OPERATOR

-The tour operator may withdraw from the travel contract before the journey starts or terminate it after the journey has begun in the following cases, without the tour operator being liable for any claims, particularly not for damages:
+The tour operator may withdraw from the travel contract before the journey starts or terminate it after the journey has begun in the following cases:

-a) without notice, if the person traveling — in defiance of any warning — persistently disrupts the execution of the travel or if his/her behavior is not in accordance with the contract to such an extent that immediate revocation of the contract is justified.
-When terminating, the tour operator reserves its claim on the travel price, but this will be set off against the value of the expenditure saved and whatever advantages it obtains from any alternative use of the services or facilities that are not taken up, including whatever amounts are credited to it by its service providers.
+a) Without notice, if the person travelling persistently – in defiance of any warning – disrupts the execution of the travel or if his/her behaviour is not in accordance with the contract to such an extent that immediate revocation of the contract is justified.
+If the tour operator is the terminating party then it reserves its claim on the travel price but must allow to be set off against that the value of the expenditure saved and whatever advantages it obtains from any alternative use of the services or facilities that are not taken up, including whatever amounts are credited to it by its service providers.

-b) if, by two (2) weeks prior to the start of the journey, the advertised minimum number of participants has not been reached, which is 80 passengers per cruise or whatever other minimum number of participants has been indicated in the advertising for the service concerned.
-In all such cases the tour operator is obliged to inform the traveler immediately of the occurrence of the contingency causing the journey not to be executed and immediately to forward to him/her its withdrawal statement.
-This is also relevant should it become apparent at an earlier stage that the minimum number of passengers will not be reached.
+b) If, by two weeks prior to the start of the journey, the advertised minimum number of participants has not been reached, which is 80 passengers per cruise and, in the case of land programs, 25 persons or whatever other minimum number of participants has been indicated in the advertising for the service concerned.
+In all cases the tour operator is obliged to inform the traveler immediately of the occurrence of the contingency causing the journey not to be executed and immediately to forward to him/her its withdrawal statement.
 The travel price paid will be reimbursed promptly.

-c) if, by four (4) weeks prior to the start of the journey — with the tour operator having exhausted all other opportunities — it would be unreasonable for the tour operator to execute the journey because the costs arising, if it were to be executed, would mean the tour operator exceeds the bounds of economic sacrifice in relation to that journey; that is, unless the tour operator itself is answerable for the main reasons leading to the situation concerned.
+c) If, by four weeks prior to the start of the journey – with the tour operator having exhausted all other opportunities – it would be unreasonable for the tour operator to execute the journey because the costs arising, if it were to be executed, would mean the tour operator exceeding the bounds of sacrifice in relation to that journey; that is, unless the tour operator itself is answerable for the main reasons leading to the situation concerned.
 The travel price paid will be reimbursed promptly.

 GUARANTEE, REDRESS AND DUTIES TO CO-OPERATE